publications

 2024

-- AutoCodeRover: Autonomous Program ImprovementIn Proceedings of the 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA) 2024
+- AutoCodeRover: Autonomous Program ImprovementIn Proceedings of the 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA), Vienna, Austria, 2024

 Researchers have made significant progress in automating the software development process in the past decades.
 Automated techniques for issue summarization, bug reproduction, fault localization, and program repair have been built to ease the workload of developers.
 Recent progress in Large Language Models (LLMs) has significantly impacted the development process, where developers can use LLM-based programming assistants to achieve automated coding.
 Nevertheless, software engineering involves the process of program improvement apart from coding, specifically to enable software maintenance (e.g. program repair to fix bugs) and software evolution (e.g. feature additions).
 In this paper, we propose an automated approach for solving Github issues to autonomously achieve program improvement.
 In our approach called AutoCodeRover, LLMs are combined with sophisticated code search capabilities, ultimately leading to a program modification or patch.
 In contrast to recent LLM agent approaches from AI researchers and practitioners, our outlook is more software engineering oriented.
 We work on a program representation (abstract syntax tree) as opposed to viewing a software project as a mere collection of files.
 Our code search exploits the program structure in the form of classes/methods to enhance LLM’s understanding of the issue’s root cause, and effectively retrieve a context via iterative search.
 The use of spectrum-based fault localization using tests, further sharpens the context, as long as a test-suite is available.
 Experiments on the recently proposed SWE-bench-lite (300 real-life Github issues) show increased efficacy in solving Github issues (19% on SWE-bench-lite), which is higher than the efficacy of the recently reported Swe-agent.
 Interestingly, our approach resolved 57 GitHub issues in about 4 minutes each (pass@1), whereas developers spent more than 2.68 days on average.
 In addition, AutoCodeRover achieved this efficacy with significantly lower cost (on average, $0.43 USD), compared to other baselines.
 We posit that our workflow enables autonomous software engineering, where, in future, auto-generated code from LLMs can be autonomously improved.